 The best way to minimize the stress surrounding tax audits and the risk of an unexpected tax bill is to know the rules and keep your tax records accurate and complete.
 This guide will cover five best practices for avoiding a sales tax audit.
 Keep reading to learn what to do - and what not to do - to stay compliant.

 Don't find yourself with an unexpected tax bill that could put you out of business.

 1. Register in all states where you have nexus.

-For starters you’ll need to be certain you’ve registered to collect sales tax where sales tax is due.
-That means knowing the nexus rules in any states where you do business.
+For starters, you’ll need to be certain you’ve registered to collect sales tax where sales tax is due.
+That means knowing the nexus rules in any state where you do business.
 The state where your business is located is a definite requirement.
 You must register with your home state before collecting sales tax on taxable sales there.
 The states without state sales tax are Delaware, Montana, Oregon, New Hampshire, and Alaska (though Alaska allows local sales tax).